 1-Requesting an export-visa in retrospect is an exceptional procedure

-In these circumstances, the Consular section may issue the buyer a letter proving the export of the goods.
-This letter will need to be sent by post to the French Customs together with the rest of the required documents.
+In these circumstances, the Consular section may stamp the buyer tax refund form proving the export of the goods.
+This tax refund form will need to be sent by post to the French Customs together with the rest of the required documents.

-The Consular section can only issue letter for goods bought in France to residents of Malaysia.
+The tax refund stamp can be done only for goods bought in France to residents of Malaysia.

 Please provide the following: